 • Always choose chocolate containing 70% or more cocoa content provides more antioxidants and other health benefits

 • Note higher the cocoa percentage means the lower sugar content

-• Sugar should be the last in the ingredient list
+• Sugar should be the last on the ingredient list

 • Your chocolate should not contain any unnecessary ingredients – trans fat, milk, artificial flavors, high amount of sugar, etc

-• Avoid chocolate which is processed through “dutching” – an alkali treatment method which reduces the antioxidant content of the chocolate
+• Avoid chocolate which is processed through “dutching” – an alkali treatment method that reduces the antioxidant content of the chocolate

 Ethically sourced chocolate …what does that mean?